 Cats, dogs, rabbits, and horses have helped to join in a new composting program at the Camarillo Animal Services.
 Their unwanted food, hay, cat litter, and newspapers for lining kennels, are now being separated onsite at the shelter.
-These organic resources are brought to

-Agromin, our local composting facility, to decompose into a rich and safe soil amendment.
-Any pathogens or harmful bacteria that may be present are cooked away in the 140 °F compost pile.
+These organic resources are brought to safe soil amendment.
+Any pathogens or harmful bacteria that may be present are cooked away in the 140 ° F compost pile.
 These efforts have turned something that would have otherwise been land filled into a profitable and healthy soil.
 These efforts will also responsible for generating electricity from the natural gas emitted and collected at the new Agromin Composting Facility, as well as reducing the need for chemical fertilizers, and saving water, due to compost's ability to retain water better than dirt.